mapbox/mbtiler/README.md

 A demo of MBTile writing in C/C++

-This module and program have been developed on OS X. GDAL's CPL module and the SQLite library are cross-platform and porting this code to Windows should not be difficult, but no compilation or testing on Windows has been done.
+This module and program have been developed on OS X. The SQLite library is cross-platform and porting this code to Windows or Linux should not be difficult, but no compilation or testing on Windows or Linux has been done.

 The mbtiler demo program takes 2 arguments: MBTiles dataset name and description.
 It reads one image tile from the tests/data directory and